QR code design

 - 2

-Set foreground and background colors, choose high error correction, and upload your logo.
+Set foreground and background colors, choose high error correction, upload a simple logo, and keep the quiet zone visible.

 - 3